 The places in my O’Shaughnessy Chronicles novels are based on real life.
-Willow, in real life, is the village of Avoca in northwest Iowa County, Wisconsin.
+The little town of Willow, in real life, is the village of Avoca in Iowa County, Wisconsin.
 Tiny Avoca, population about 650, is near the Wisconsin River, 25 miles west of Dodgeville.

 From 1918 to 1925, my grandparents owned a farm just east of Avoca.
 My mother, Laura Annette Fitzsimons, graduated from Avoca High School in 1924.
 The train tracks leading into Avoca did, indeed, pass very near their farmhouse.

 At the time, the tracks were part of the famed Milwaukee Road, which at its peak in the mid-20th Century carried passengers and freight from Chicago thousands of miles westward, all the way to the state of Washington.

 The Avoca depot building, which still stands today at 502 Front St. near downtown, was constructed in 1858.
 Local lore says it was moved once, and relocated about a block from its original site.
 The date of that move, and the reason for it, is unclear.

 Just two years before the depot was built, in 1856, the Milwaukee and Mississippi Railroad had laid tracks through what would later become the village of Avoca; it was simply then part of the surrounding town of Pulaski.

 The rail line through Avoca was all part of a grand plan by the Milwaukee and Mississippi Railroad to run a rail line across Wisconsin, from Milwaukee to Prairie du Chien on the Mississippi River.